holzschu/ios_system/README.md

 The commands available are defined in two dictionaries, `Resources/commandDictionary.plist` and `Resources/extraCommandsDictionary.plist`.
 At startup time, `ios_system` loads these dictionaries and enables the commands defined inside.
 You will need to add these two dictionaries to the "Copy Bundle Resources" step in your Xcode project.

 Each command is defined inside a framework.
 The framework is loaded when the command is called, and released after the command exits.
 Frameworks for small commands are in this project.
 Frameworks for interpreted languages are larger, and available separately: [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex).
-Some commands (`curl`, `python`) require `OpenSSH` and `libssl2`, which you will have to download and compile separately (see https://github.com/holzschu/libssh2-for-iOS, for example).

 Network-based commands (nslookup, dig, host, ping, telnet) are also available as a separate framework, [network_ios](https://github.com/holzschu/network_ios).
 Place the compiled library with the other libraries and add it to the embedded libraries of your application.

-This `ios_system` framework has been successfully integrated into four shells, [Blink](https://github.com/blinksh/blink/), [OpenTerm](https://github.com/louisdh/terminal), [Pisth](https://github.com/ColdGrub1384/Pisth) and [LibTerm](https://github.com/ColdGrub1384/LibTerm) as well as an editor, [iVim](https://github.com/holzschu/iVim).
+This `ios_system` framework has been successfully integrated into four shells, [Blink](https://github.com/blinksh/blink/), [OpenTerm](https://github.com/louisdh/terminal), [Pisth](https://github.com/ColdGrub1384/Pisth) and [LibTerm](https://github.com/ColdGrub1384/LibTerm), an editor, [iVim](https://github.com/holzschu/iVim) and a TeX-writing app, [TeXable](https://texable.io).
 Each time, it provides a Unix look-and-feel (well, mostly feel).

 **Issues:** In iOS, you cannot write in the `~` directory, only in `~/Documents/`, `~/Library/` and `~/tmp`.
 Most Unix programs assume the configuration files are in `$HOME`.
 So either you redefine `$HOME` to `~/Documents/` or you set configuration variables (using `setenv`) to some other place.
 This is done in the `initializeEnvironment()` function.